 Other Georgia Law Schools

-University of Georgia School of Law -- Established nearly in the same moment as the University of Georgia, Athens remains a college town.
-The school offers a bustling collegiate atmosphere away from the hustle of the city in the north-central portion of the state.
+University of Georgia School of Law -- Established at nearly the same moment as the University of Georgia, the school offers a bustling collegiate atmosphere away from the hustle of the city in Athens, a college town in the north-central portion of the state.

-Mercer University Walter F. George School of Law -- Mercer University had the first ABA accredited law school in the state.
-The school is located in Macon, Georgia, in the southern part of the state.
+Mercer University Walter F. George School of Law -- Mercer University had the first ABA-accredited law school in the state.
+The school is located in the southern part of the state in Macon.

-Choosing a school is just the first of a number of important decisions you'll make in the process of completing your education and getting a start in your career as a lawyer.
-Along the way you'll want tips for succeeding in your courses, preparing for the bar exam, and choosing a satisfying area of practice.
+Choosing a school is just the first of several important decisions you'll make in completing your education and getting a start in your career as a lawyer.
+Along the way, you'll want tips for succeeding in your courses, preparing for the bar exam, and choosing a satisfying practice area.
 FindLaw's Law Students section includes articles to help you find the right answers to these and other important questions.